alex-platonov/tech_analysis/README.md

  - leading and lagging trend;
  - momentum;

-Apart from that, various volatility and volume indicators such as:
+Apart from that, various volatility and volume indicators will be explored:
 - Moving Averages;
 - Moving Average Convergence Divergence (MACD);
 - Stochastic Oscillator;